akeneo/pim-docs/install_pim/docker/installation_docker.rst

    $ make down

-This, of course, will not delete the Akeneo application you cloned on your machine, only the Docker containers.
-However, it will destroy the database and everything it contains.
+Of course, it does not delete the Akeneo application you cloned on your machine, only the Docker containers.
+However, it destroys the database and everything it contains.

 Install and run Akeneo